 How should fashion marketing be measured?

-Fashion marketing should be measured against net revenue, margin, returns, new customers, repeat purchase, customer quality, branded search, assisted demand and channel role.
-Platform ROAS is useful for in-platform optimization, but it should not be the only budget decision metric.
+Fashion marketing should be measured against fulfilled net sales, a documented contribution definition, returns, full-price sell-through, new customers, stock position and mature repeat cohorts.
+Branded search and assisted conversions can diagnose demand paths; experiments provide stronger incrementality evidence.
+Platform ROAS is useful for in-platform optimization but is not a complete budget metric.

 How does AI change fashion marketing?